RTXteam/RTX-KG2/README.md

-# How to build kg2
+# How to build RTX kg2

 Execute the following commands in a clean install of Ubuntu 18.04, as user `ubuntu`, in `/home/ubuntu`: